WSPA prepares for Coronavirus Town Hall

 We sat down with South Carolina Governor Henry McMaster Monday.
 He provided us his take on how the state has responded so far.

 “We did it just right.
 We didn’t shut down as quickly or deeply as some states.
 Some others went too far too fast.
-Some went too late.I think we did ours just right.”
+Some went too late.I think we did ours just right,” he said.